Babar Azam: Signature shots

-Babar’s repertoire of shots includes the cover drive, on-drive, flick through midwicket, square cut, pull shot, and late cut, with the cover drive being considered his trademark.
+Azam’s repertoire of shots includes the cover drive, on-drive, flick through midwicket, square cut, pull shot, and late cut, with the cover drive being considered his trademark.
 He frequently rotates strike to maintain a steady scoring rate and punishes loose deliveries with precision.
 His elegant stroke play and shot selection have earned him praise from cricket analysts and former players alike, including Imran Khan and Ricky Ponting.

 Reception

-Several commentators have spoken highly of Babar Azam’s batting.
-Former Pakistani bowler and commentator Wasim Akram described Babar Azam as a great batsman, comparing him to Brian Lara and Sachin Tendulkar.
+Several commentators have spoken highly of Azam’s batting.
+Former Pakistani bowler and commentator Wasim Akram described Azam as a great batsman, comparing him to Brian Lara and Sachin Tendulkar.
 Former Pakistani cricketer and commentator Rameez Raja has also praised his batting technique and temperament.
-Former West Indian cricketer and commentator Ian Bishop believes Babar could become one of the greatest white-ball cricketers of all time, particularly in the ODI format.
-Other notable commentators who have praised Babar include former England captain Nasser Hussain and former Bangladesh cricketer Athar Ali Khan.
+Former West Indian cricketer and commentator Ian Bishop believes Azam could become one of the greatest white-ball cricketers of all time, particularly in the ODI format.
+Other notable commentators who have praised Azam include former England captain Nasser Hussain and former Bangladesh cricketer Athar Ali Khan.